Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

   - Do we have the right connection details?

 ### Stakeholder notices differences against source data
 - What results do we expect to see?
+Why do we think it's wrong?
+Ideally, get comparable data at low granularity.
 - Do we pull the right data?
 Are the different sources supposed to be comparable?
 Are we looking at the same definitions?
 - Is this a recent change?
 What is correct in the past?
 - Does this happen across all segments?